MatthewRamirez/spaghettiprogramming.com/README.md

 Ensure to change the values if needed.

-Add your public key to root's authorized keys on the production support server.
+Add your public key to root's authorized keys on the server.

 ```bash
 cd config/provision